This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Highlight

-Intuitive workplace platform with Microsoft and Google integrations, floor plans, and EU-hosted compliance
+Intuitive workplace platform with Microsoft and Google integrations, floor plans, admin-side AI automation, and EU-hosted compliance

 Best fit